 When your baby gets older, perhaps four months of age, they may be slowing down the number of times they feed throughout the day, but the amounts they consumer per feeding increases.
 A 14-pound baby may only feed 4 times per day, but are consuming approximately 8 ounces per feeding.
 So, the ratio of 2- 3 ounces per pound of body weight starts to get smaller, dropping below 2 ounces per pound of body weight.
 Here is a relatable video to help explain this more – https://youtu.be/ncPAROXIRlE

 However, eventually, the baby will need less and less breast milk and at the same time, your baby will be switching to solid food.
 But, this is not a switch that happens all at one moment.
 Instead, it is a gradual shift.

 Another concern when trying to discover how many ounces of breast milk a newborn need is whether to feed your baby breast milk in between solid meals, or just before or after a meal.
 This depends on how hungry your baby is.
 Often, this varies throughout the day.
 Your baby may want to start their morning off with breast milk and then not be hungry for solid food for some time.
 But, later in the day, it may be that your baby will feed off of breast milk and then eat solid food immediately afterward.

 Keep in mind that the real world is quite different for each individual.
 You will be the best judge of your baby’s needs.
 However, the guidelines are very practical and can give you a sense of how to judge your baby’s needs.
 Knowing your baby is the key.
 But, then again, life is different in the real world and sometimes how much your baby wants to feed varies.

 Hopefully, you have a better sense of how important the nutrients you baby recipes is during the first few weeks and months after birth.
-Breast milk provides these nutrients and your baby should feed multiple times throughout the day.
+Breast milk provides these nutrients and your the baby should feed multiple times throughout the day.
 And, make sure to plan in advance with pumping if you know you are going to be away from your baby.